tymyrddin/red-app/source/docs/techniques/id.md

 2. If you cannot get access to source code, look for large blobs of data passed into an application.
 These could indicate serialised objects that are encoded.
 3. Alternatively, look for features that might have to deserialise objects supplied by the user, such as database inputs, authentication tokens, and HTML form parameters.
 4. If the serialised object contains information about the identity of the user, try tampering with the serialised object found and see if you can achieve authentication bypass.
-5. See if you can escalate the flaw into a SQL injection or remote code execution.
-Be extra careful not to cause damage to your target application or server.
+5. See if you can escalate the flaw into an SQL injection or remote code execution.
+Be extra careful not to cause damage to the target application or server.
 6. Draft report.

 ## Code review